How Is Cardboard Recycled?

 Is Cardboard Garbage or Recycle?

 As we discussed above, not all cardboard is recyclable.
-Much of it is, however—provided you take good care of it, keep it dry and free of food stains or other soiling, and flatten it.
+Much of it is, however—provided you take good care of it, keep it dry and free of food stains or another soiling, and flatten it.
 Keep in mind, too, that cardboard that might otherwise end up in the garbage might still be suitable for compost or other landscaping/gardening purposes.

-Keep in mind, though, that the following items can take otherwise recyclable cardboard and turn it into garbage:
+Keep in mind, though, that the following items can take otherwise recyclable cardboard and turn it into the garbage: